MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 <em> "Individual Statistical Details" folder: A collection of simpler queries about the data.</em>

 # SQL - Installation and Importing:
 *These instructions are for Windows OS and only intended to be applied after the data is cleaned in Excel.
-Follow Excel guide until the formulas section using all 12 CSV files*
+Follow Excel guide until the formulas section using all 12 cleaned CSV files in SQL*

 <details>
 <summary> Installing the program </summary>